dev-vince/MavenMCP/README.md

 # Maven MCP

 Maven MCP is a framework for using MCP with maven.
-Previous MavenMCP used Strezzed/strezz-central but was taken down and a new account named Mason Khonsari which is most likely Kant took control of the account so in order to not have any security risks I have forked MavenMCP and migrated it to Hexeptions repos.
+Previous MavenMCP used Strezzed/strezz-central but was taken down and a new account named Mason Khonsari which is most likely Kant taking control of the account so in order to not have any security risks I have forked MavenMCP and migrated it to Hexeptions repos.

 ## Supported Versions